KxSystems/docs/docs/ml/toolkit/timeseries/models.md

 35.32012 34.6004 34.65711 34.65264 34.65299 34.65296 34.65296 34.65296 34.652.
 ```

 ## AutoRegressive Moving Average (ARMA) model

-An ARMA model is a time series model which is an extension of the AR model described [above](#autoregressive-ar-model).
-An ARMA model can be used to describe any weakly stationary stochastic time series in terms of two polynomials, the first of these is for autoregression based on `p` lag values, the second for the moving average based on `q` past residual errors.
+An ARMA model is a timeseries model that is an extension of the [AR model](#autoregressive-ar-model).
+An ARMA model can be used to describe any weakly stationary stochastic timeseries in terms of two polynomials, the first of these is for autoregression based on `p` lag values, the second for the moving average based on `q` past residual errors.

 The equation for the ARMA model is given by: